 I joined a local Toastmasters club in August 2011.
-Funny thing is, I spent four years weeding every ah and um from most of my conversations, as well as my presentations on natural burial, before I dared join Toastmasters.
-(I helped found the nation’s third natural burial preserve.)
+Funny thing is, I’d spent four years weeding every filler word, every ah and um, from most of my conversations as well as my presentations.
+It was only then that I dared walk in the door, nervous as I was.

-Funny — and I thought this speaking business would be easy once I’d weaned myself of filler words.
-Thinking of all the natural storytellers and yarn spinners I’ve listened to over the years, not even all good writers, makes me jealous.
+Funny — and I figured this speaking business would be easy once I’d weaned myself of those filler words.
+It didn’t pan out that way.
+Bringing to mind the natural storytellers and yarn spinners I’ve listened to over the years, some of them lousy writers, makes me jealous.
 But so it goes.

-From the drop-down menu: the two talks I’ve given so far, following Toastmaster’s Competent Communicators Manual.
-The first, the icebreaker, is meant to be personal — an introduction of sorts.
-“About me” on steroids.
-(The speech on clichés will come later.)
-The second calls for organizational skills — a serious challenge for slow thinkers like me.
+From the drop-down menu, a handful of talks.
+The first, the icebreaker, was meant to be personal — an introduction of sorts.
+Think of it as “about me” on steroids.
+Yeah, that’s a cliche; but the subject matter still roils me.
+The second called for organizational skills — a serious challenge for slow thinkers like me.